omeriko9/Cubase-Project-File-Reverse-Engineering/README.md

 # Cubase Project File Reverse Engineering

-While prying old cubase project files, I encountered a graduation project I had when studing home music production.
+While prying my old cubase project files, I encountered a graduation cubase project I made when studying home music production.
 I could load it in Cubase SX2, but for some reason, several VST's (mainly, Waves Bundle Compressors and EQs) had an addition to their name, e.g. instead of **C1 Comp** it appeared as **C1 Comp (z)**, instead of **REQ 4 bands** it was named **REQ 4 bands (z)** etc.

 I wanted Cubase to load them properly, but Cubase does not provide a mechanism to alter the names of the VSTs.